“Yes There No Where”, 2023

 Concept: Robert Wilson / Text and voice: Ulla Hahn / Music: CocoRosie / Design: Stephanie Engeln / Sound design: Dario Felli / Chime Construction: Gerhard Kern / Lighting: Marcello Lumaca / Production: Arnold Company

 Robert Wilson founded the New York performance collective “The Byrd Hoffman School of Byrds” in the mid-1960s and developed his own first works, including “Deafman Glance” (1970) and “A Letter for Queen Victoria” (1974-1975).
 With Philip Glass, he wrote the groundbreaking opera “Einstein on the Beach” (1976).
 Wilson’s artistic collaborators include numerous writers and musicians such as Heiner Müller, Tom Waits, Susan Sontag, Laurie Anderson, William Burroughs, and Lou Reed.

-Wilson’s works have been presented around the world in solo and group showings, and his works are held in private collections and museums worldwide.
-Wilson has been honored with numerous awards for excellence, including a Pulitzer Prize nomination, two Premio Ubu awards, the Golden Lion of the Venice Biennale a.o..
-He was elected to the American Academy of Arts and Letters, as well as the German Academy of the Arts, and holds 8 Honorary Doctorate degrees.
-France pronounced him Commander of the Order of Arts and Letters (2003) and Officer of the Legion of Honor (2014); Germany awarded him the Officer’s Cross of the Order of Merit (2014).
-Wilson is the founder and Artistic Director of The Watermill Center in Water Mill, New York.
+Wilson’s works have been presented in solo and group exhibitions worldwide, and his visual art works are in private collections and museums around the world.
+Wilson has been honored with numerous awards for excellence, including a Pulitzer Prize nomination, two Premio Ubu awards, the Golden Lion of the Venice Biennale, among others.
+He was elected to the American Academy of Arts and Letters and the Academy of Arts and received eight honorary doctorates.
+France appointed him Commander of the Order of Arts and Letters (2003) and Officer of the Legion of Honour (2014); Germany awarded him the Federal Cross of Merit (2014).
+Wilson is the founder and artistic director of the Watermill Center in Water Mill, New York.